robert/robert.github.com/_posts/2020-02-05-wacom-drawing-tablets-track-name-of-every-application-you-open.md

 Nothing happened.

+I wondered if the data dumping was triggered by a timer, or by some particular activity, or by both.
 I tried drawing something using my Wacom tablet.
 Still nothing.
 I plugged and unplugged it.
 Nothing.
 Then I went into the Wacom Driver Settings and restarted the driver.

 <img src="/images/wacom-restart.png" />